amirpnf/TP2_java/README.md

 # Exercise 2

-1. Here's a class `Morse`, printing the strings given as arguments, separated by by `"Stop."` :
+1. Here's a class `Morse`, printing the strings given as arguments, separated by `"Stop."` :

 ```java
 public class Morse {